 Break the Cycle.
 Build Something New.

-Real impact for TYFTOM means shifting dominant narratives around justice and redemption.
-It supports women navigating reentry, pushes for alternatives to incarceration, and uplifts solutions rooted in healing, care, and dignity—not punishment.
-We believe this film can shift what society sees as possible.
+We aim to impact dominant narratives around justice and redemption supporting women navigating reentry, pushing for alternatives to incarceration, and uplifting solutions rooted in healing, care, and dignity—not punishment.
+Let’s shift what society sees as possible.

 Because when we fight for Deyanna’s freedom, we’re fighting for all who have been silenced, criminalized, and forgotten.